SolaceDev/.github/profile/README.md

 </div>

-## Welcome to the SolaceDev Github Orgnaziation!
+## Welcome to the SolaceDev Github Organization!

 The SolaceDev organization contains repositories where Solace employees develop many of the products found in [Solace Products](https://github.com/SolaceProducts) as well as other projects.